hugohiram/OrientDB-Extension/README.md

 The record decoder was rewritten, it doesn't decode the response into multiple properties, it converts the OrientDB [propietary format](https://github.com/orientechnologies/orientdb/wiki/Record-CSV-Serialization) into a JSON.

+## Protocol version ##

+The latest version supported is v.26.
+It contains changes from v.27 and v.28, but it does not support token sessions yet.

 ## Requirements ##

 This extension requires: